Analogue telephone services are being switched off in the UK. Find out when and where the switch is happening and how it will affect your building.

 Fibre lines are unable to transmit these specific frequency tones and they also do not carry power, so during a power-cut the telephone line will fail and leave the emergency telephone useless.

-With our Digital Communication Platform (DCP) you can ensure your emergency phones remain safe and compliant as it is not only fibre line compatible but also includes a battery backup to ensure continuity in the service no matter what.
+With our Digital Communication Platform (DCP) you can ensure your emergency phones remain safe and compliant as it includes a battery backup to ensure continuity in the service no matter what.
 The DCP is a voice and data gateway that offers additional, multiple benefits including no risk of corrupted DTMF tones, full remote configuration and real-time monitoring.

 Avire’s solution is not just a regular Global System for Mobile Communications (GSM); the multiple benefits provided by the Digital Communication Platform (DCP) can be taken advantage of immediately and continue to be grown into the future via the complementary modular accessories.